 With or without a branding strategy, your brand will evolve.
 All the more reason you should be an active participant in its development.

 So, what exactly is a brand?
-We asked that same question in a previous article, where the definition we arrived at was, “the combined visual representation of your organization as well as the energy that surrounds it.”
+It is the combined visual representation of your organization as well as the energy that surrounds it.”

 The three main areas we include in this description are the creative, the internal, and the written.
 The creative is the imagery, logo, and general “look and feel,” while the internal is the purpose and mission behind your existence.
 The written encompasses your brand voice, including syntax, style and tone.
 To sum it all up, consider branding to be every element, emotion and idea that someone experiences when they cross paths with your company.